-- I. Mental sound categories and context-specfic pronunciations - (1) What can we conclude about the pronunciation of the hiragana character $< \lambda >$ , based on question (3) from Homework Assignment #1?
-[We'll see later there is even more to the story!] - (2) The behavior of $<\lambda>$ illustrates several important concepts: - (a) Sounds often behave in systematic ways according to their sound properties - natural class a group of sounds with properties in common that behave in a consistent fashion - (b) The pronunciation of a single mental sound category can vary according to context - (3) Some basic definitions:
+- I. Mental sound categories and context-specfic pronunciations - (1) What can we conclude about the pronunciation of the hiragana character $<\lambda>$, based on question (3) from Homework Assignment #1?
+[We'll see later that there is more to the story!] - (2) The behavior of $\langle \lambda \rangle$ illustrates several important concepts: - (a) Sounds often behave in systematic ways according to their sound properties - natural class a group of sounds with properties in common that behave in a consistent fashion - (b) The pronunciation of a single mental sound category can vary according to context - (3) Some basic definitions: